SasaCetkovic/data_over_sound/README.md

 ## Description

 Data over Sound is a Python program that allows you to transmit and receive data between two devices using only a speaker and a microphone.
 This is especially useful when you don't have a network connection or a USB cable to transfer data between devices.
+Please note that this program is not intended for high-speed data transfer, but rather for small amounts of data.
+It can transfer 8 to 16 bytes of data per second, depending on the protocol used, so this program is best suited for transferring text messages, URLs, phone numbers, payment credentials and other small pieces of data.

 ## How It Works